-I am writing in part to people who think of themselves as geographically distant from me--places like Los Angeles, the Bay Area, Arizona, Florida but also France, Mexico and other spots I love.
+I am writing in part to people who think of themselves as geographically distant from me.
 There's a reason for this.
 I'm re-thinking how I want to live, and I'm convinced that I can find someone, the rest may fall into place.
 She might move here, I might move there, or we might divide our time in both places or in an entirely new place.
 I think this is the time of our lives to dream a little and find some adventure as well as love.

 Here's what I think about a good relationship between a woman and a man.
 It grows from the emotional—chemistry—and the practical—interlinkages in personality and beliefs.
 I think that chemistry stems from a combination of looks and scent, with voice and inflection coming third.
 I like tall women (either athletic or slender, but if you're in the middle of trying to get yourself back in shape, that's good too.
 Health is really important.
 Also, I don't have any trouble with someone about 5'1" and up, really, if you have no trouble with someone 6'3”).

 A good relationship avoids unnecessary conflicts over beliefs (religion, politics, etc.), financial matters, drinking and smoking, housekeeping, etc. There's also the matter of communication.